-- Counsel for a national utility in the successful approval of the merger of Questar Corporation.
+- Counsel for a national utility in the successful approval of the merger with Questar Corporation, now Dominion Energy Utah.

-- Counsel for landowners negotiating, drafting and completing various option and lease agreements for solar energy projects totaling over 18,000 acres.
+- Counsel for landowners negotiating, drafting, and completing various option and lease agreements for solar energy projects totaling over 20,000 acres.

-- Counsel for a geothermal project negotiating, drafting and completing agreements for the sale of renewable electricity to a university; the first project to use Rocky Mountain Power’s Schedule 32 where renewable energy facilities are contractually tied to a customer.
+- Counsel for a 20 MW geothermal project negotiating, drafting, and completing agreements for the sale of renewable electricity to a university; the first project to use Rocky Mountain Power’s Schedule 32 where renewable energy facilities are contractually tied to a customer.
 The geothermal project came online in late 2019.

 News & Events

 - Press Release, 06.11.2018